kowala-tech/kowalad/README.md

 # kowalad

 kowalad is an experimental middleware/deamon that simplifies communication with Kowala's blockchains.
-kowalad is currently an underlying part of the Kowala Oracle - authenticated data feeds.
+kowalad is currently an underlying part of the Kowala's Oracle - authenticated data feed system.
 Account management is not covered in this module as we will use an Intel SGX Enclave for key management.

 ## Build